greatfrontend/top-angular-interview-questions/README.md

     <!-- Update here: /questions/how-do-you-manually-trigger-change-detection/en-US.mdx -->

-    You might need to manually trigger change detection in Angular, especially when using the `OnPush` change detection strategy or when working outside of Angular's Zone.js environment (like with Web Workers or certain third-party libraries).
+    You might need to manually trigger change detection in Angular, especially when using the `OnPush` change detection strategy or when working outside of Angular's default Zone.js environment (like with Web Workers or certain third-party libraries).

     The primary ways to manually trigger change detection are:

     - `ChangeDetectorRef.detectChanges()`: Runs change detection for the current component and its descendants.
-Use this when you know a change has occurred within the component's view or its children that Angular might not otherwise detect.
+Use this when you know a change has occurred within the component's view or its children that Angular might not otherwise detect, especially after detaching a component

     - `ChangeDetectorRef.markForCheck()`: Marks the component and its ancestors as needing to be checked during the _next_ change detection cycle.
 It doesn't trigger the check immediately.
-This is the preferred method when using `OnPush`, as it efficiently signals Angular that a relevant input or observable has emitted, ensuring the component is checked during the next global tick.
+This is the preferred method when using `OnPush`, as it efficiently signals Angular that a relevant input or observable has emitted, ensuring the component is checked during the next global tick

     - `ApplicationRef.tick()`: Triggers change detection for the _entire_ application.
-This is less common for component-specific updates and more for global scenarios or testing.
+This is less common for component-specific updates and more for global scenarios or testing

     ```typescript
     import {